Rh Sensitization During Pregnancy (cont.)

 Exams and Tests

 If you are pregnant, you will have your first prenatal tests during your first trimester.
-At your first prenatal visit, every woman has her blood tested to see what her blood type is.
+Every woman has her blood tested at the first prenatal visit to see what her blood type is.
 If your blood is Rh-negative, it will also be tested for antibodies to Rh-positive blood.
 If you have antibodies, that means that you have been sensitized to Rh-positive blood.
 The antibodies can now kill Rh-positive red blood cells.

 If you are Rh-negative and your partner is Rh-positive, your fetus is likely to be Rh-positive.